Plant Purpletop Vervain (Verbena bonariensis) for Swallowtails, Commas, Longwings

 How To Start Purpletop Seeds

-You can sow Purpletop seeds directly in the garden after the last frost date–no cold stratification needed.
+You can sow Purpletop seeds directly in the garden after the last frost date, but 30 day cold stratification yields better results.
 They can also be be fall-sown.
-Cover lightly.
+Cover lightly or gently press the seeds into the soil, as the seeds need light to germinate.
 They germinate best with cool nights and warm days.
-Germination can be sporatic and may take several weeks (until conditions are “right”).
+Germination can be sporadic and may take several weeks (until conditions are “right”).

 If you’d like an earlier bloom, you can also start seeds indoors from 6-8 weeks before the last frost date.
 Again, providing cool nights and warm days will yield the best results.
 Simply move them outside when frost danger passes.
 Container planting is also an option.
 Deadheading can prolong blooming time.
 Final spacing should be about 15″ apart.